aabiji/lakes/writeup.md

 I want to preface this by saying that you should take my analysis with a grain of salt.
 I probably made a mistake or an oversight somewhere, so my reuslts are probably not correct.
-But, perhaps these findings might be a little interesting.
+What I think is more interesting, is how I did the analysis.

 Due to climate change, sea levels and global temperatures are rising.
 Intuitively, it seems that land locked bodies of water, like lakes would